-In addition to the solicitation of proxies by the use of the mail, proxies may be solicited in person and by telephone or facsimile transmission by directors, officers or regular employees of the Company (for which no director, officer or regular employee will receive any additional or special compensation).
+In addition to the solicitation of proxies by the use of the mail, proxies may be solicited in person and by telephone or facsimile transmission by directors, officers or regular employees of the Company or Stellus Capital Management, LLC, the Company's external investment adviser ("Stellus Capital Management"), for which no director, officer or regular employee will receive any additional or special compensation.

-The Company has engaged the services of Broadridge Financial Solutions, Inc. for the purpose of assisting in the solicitation of proxies at an anticipated cost of approximately \$7,800 plus reimbursement of certain expenses and fees for additional services requested.
-Please note that Broadridge Financial Solutions, Inc. may solicit stockholder proxies by telephone on behalf of the Company.
+The Company has engaged the services of Alliance Advisors LLC ("Alliance") for the purpose of assisting in the solicitation of proxies at an anticipated cost of approximately \$7,000 plus reimbursement of certain out-of-pocket expenses and fees for additional services requested.
+Please note that Alliance may solicit stockholder proxies by telephone on behalf of the Company.
 They will not attempt to influence how you vote your shares, but only ask that you take the time to authorize your proxy.
 You may also be asked if you would like to authorize your proxy over the telephone and to have your voting instructions transmitted to the Company's proxy tabulation firm.

-The SEC has adopted rules that permit companies and intermediaries (e.g., brokers) to satisfy the delivery requirements for proxy statements and annual reports with respect to two or more stockholders sharing the same address by delivering a single proxy statement and annual report addressed to those stockholders.
+The Securities and Exchange Commission (the "SEC") has adopted rules that permit companies and intermediaries (e.g., brokers) to satisfy the delivery requirements for proxy statements and annual reports with respect to two or more stockholders sharing the same address by delivering a single proxy statement and annual report addressed to those stockholders.
 This process, which is commonly referred to as "householding," potentially means extra convenience for stockholders and cost savings for companies.

 A number of brokerages and other institutional holders of record have implemented householding.
 A single proxy statement will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
 If you have received notice from your broker that it will be householding communications to your address, householding will continue until you are notified otherwise or until you revoke your consent.
 If, at any time, you no longer wish to participate in householding and would prefer to receive a separate proxy statement, please notify your broker.
 Stockholders who currently receive multiple copies of the proxy statement at their addresses and would like to request information about householding of their communications should contact their brokers or other intermediary holder of record.
 You can notify us by sending a written request to: W. Todd Huskinson, Secretary, Stellus Capital Investment Corporation, 4400 Post Oak Parkway, Suite 2200 Houston, Texas 77027, or by calling (713) 292-5400.
+In addition, we will promptly deliver, upon written or oral request to the address or telephone number above, a separate copy of the 2016 Annual Report and proxy statement to a stockholder at a shared address to which a single copy of the documents was delivered.